zopefoundation/grokcore.view/README.txt

     Optionally, ``data`` can be a dictionary whose contents is added to the URL as a query string.

-Methods for developers to implement:
+Method for developers to implement:

 ``update(**kw)``
     This method will be called before the view's associated template